 Method 2: Search for a list of sizes

-If you have a limited amount of possible sizes (e.g. XXS, XS, S, M, L, XL, XXL), it's easiest to use the find value rule to search for the size of your product in the title or description.
-You can follow the exact same steps as in the find value tutorial, just list the possible sizes instead of colors and choose the "size"-field instead of the "color"-field.
+If you have a limited amount of possible sizes (e.g. XXS, XS, S, M, L, XL, XXL), it's easiest to use the search for value rule to search for the size of your product in the title or description.
+You can follow the exact same steps as in the search for value tutorial, just list the possible sizes instead of colors and choose the "size"-field instead of the "color"-field.

 Categories are important for a lot of our export channels and often a point of improvement for product feeds.
 There are few possible scenarios in case of categories feedback.

 - Categories for all products are missing from your feed or are invalid.